Frequently Asked Questions

 The congregational chairs are still in the Cathedral.
 Many have been damaged, but some are intact.

 The Carrington altar is still inside.
 Its condition will be determined as the reinstatement progresses.
 On the walls, most of the encaustic tiling, inscribed panels and plaques appear to be intact.

 Once the building has been stabilised and made safe to enter we’ll be able to access what remains in the Cathedral and determine what might be salvageable.

 Who will own/be responsible for the Cathedral once it is rebuilt?

 The Cathedral will be handed back to Church Property Trustees, which owns the Cathedral on behalf of the Christchurch Anglican Diocese, once the project is complete, and the Cathedral will once again be occupied by the Dean, Chapter and Cathedral community.

 Where do people worship while the Cathedral is closed?

 Services are being held at the Transitional Cathedral at 234 Hereford Street in Latimer Square.
 It is open daily from 9.00am and closes at 5.00pm or at the conclusion of the evening service.

-There will be a public fundraising campaign in the future, once there is a better idea of costs around the project.
-Members of the community will be advised when the fundraising campaign is launched.
+- There will be a public fundraising campaign in the future.
+We’ll let people know when the campaign is launched.